lowcoder-org/lowcoder-create-component-plugin/README.md

 ```bash
 yarn install
 ```
-Now you can start your Plugin in the playground, so during development you have a realtime preview.
+5) Start the Playground (Components Preview): Now you can start your Plugin in the playground, so during development you have a realtime preview.
-5) install all dependencies:
 ```bash
 yarn start
 ```